Sharp GP2Y0A21YK0F Analog Distance Sensor 10-80cm

 The GP2Y0A21 Sharp distance sensor is a great way to add obstacle avoidance or motion sensing to your robot or any other project.
 With a detection range of 4″ to 32″ (10 cm to 80 cm) and an analog voltage indicating the distance, this sensor is very easy to use.

 The Sharp distance sensors are a popular choice for many projects that require accurate distance measurements.
 This IR sensor is more economical than sonar rangefinders, yet it provides much better performance than other IR alternatives.
 Interfacing to most microcontrollers is straightforward: the single analog output can be connected to an analog-to-digital converter for taking distance measurements, or the output can be connected to a comparator for threshold detection.
 The detection range of this version is approximately 10 cm to 80 cm (4″ to 32″).

-The GP2Y0A21 uses a 3-pin JST connector that works with our 3-pin JST cables for Sharp distance sensors (not included) as shown in the upper picture on the right.
+The GP2Y0A21 uses a 3-pin JST connector that works with our 3-pin JST cables for Sharp distance sensors (not included), as shown in the upper picture on the right.
 These cables have 3-pin JST connectors on one end and are available with pre-crimped male pins, pre-crimped female pins, and with unterminated wires on the other end.
 It is also possible to solder three wires to the sensor where the connector pins are mounted (see the lower picture to the right).
 When looking at the back, the three connections from left to right are power, ground, and the output signal.